electronstudio/pygame-zero-book/chapters/simple_games.rst

 Mouse clicks
 ------------

 This uses a *function call-back* for event-based input.
-It is similiar to :numref:`code-collisions2_sound_animation` but:
+It is similar to :numref:`code-collisions2` but:

 -  The box has been removed.
 -  There is an ``on_mouse_down()`` special function that is called